 \section{Abstract}

-Low-Rank Adaptation (LoRA) has become a cornerstone of parameter-efficient fine-tuning (PEFT).
-Yet, its efficacy is hampered by two fundamental limitations: \textit{semantic drift}, by treating all update directions with equal importance, and \textit{structural incoherence}, from adapting layers independently, resulting in suboptimal, uncoordinated updates.
-To remedy these, we propose \textbf{StructLoRA}, a framework that addresses both limitations through a principled, dual-component design: (1) an Information Bottleneck-guided filter that prunes task-irrelevant directions to mitigate semantic drift, and (2) a lightweight, training-only graph-based coordinator that enforces inter-layer consistency to resolve structural incoherence.
-Extensive experiments across large language model , vision language model, and vision model (including LLaMA, LLaVA, and ViT) demonstrate that StructLoRA consistently establishes a new state-of-the-art, outperforming not only vanilla LoRA but also advanced dynamic rank allocation and sparsity-based methods.
-Notably, the benefits are particularly pronounced in challenging low-rank and low-data regimes.
-Crucially, since our proposed modules operate only during training, StructLoRA enhances performance with \textbf{zero additional inference cost}, advancing the focus of PEFT---from mere parameter compression to a more holistic optimization of information quality and structural integrity.
+Low-Rank Adaptation~(LoRA) has become a cornerstone of parameter-efficient fine-tuning~(PEFT).
+Yet, its efficacy is hampered by two fundamental limitations: \textit{semantic drift}, arising from treating all update directions with equal importance, and \textit{structural incoherence}, due to adapting layers independently, resulting in uncoordinated and suboptimal updates.
+To address these issues, we propose \ours, a framework that tackles both limitations through a principled dual-component design: (1) an Information Bottleneck-guided filter that prunes task-irrelevant directions to mitigate semantic drift, and (2) a lightweight, training-only graph-based coordinator that enforces inter-layer consistency to resolve structural incoherence.
+Extensive experiments across large language models, vision language models, and vision models (including LLaMA, LLaVA, and ViT) demonstrate that \ours consistently establishes a new state of the art, outperforming not only vanilla LoRA but also advanced dynamic rank allocation and sparsity-based methods.
+Notably, the gains are particularly pronounced in challenging low-rank and low-data regimes.
+Crucially, since the proposed modules operate only during training, \ours improves performance with \textbf{zero additional inference cost}, shifting the focus of PEFT from mere parameter compression to a more holistic optimization of information quality and structural integrity.